 Pempheris schwenkii Bleeker 1855 in honor of H. Schwenk, an infantry major in the Dutch East Indian Army, who sent type to Bleeker

-Pempheris sergey Randall & Victor 2015 in honor of Russian ichthyologist Sergey V. Bogorodsky, who collected type, for his “extensive” research documenting the fishes of the Red Sea [a noun in apposition, without the patronymic “i”]
+Pempheris sergey Randall & Victor 2015 in honor of Russian ichthyologist Sergey V. Bogorodsky, who collected type, for his “extensive” research documenting the fishes of the Red Sea [a noun in apposition, without the genitive “i”]

 Pempheris shimoni Randall & Victor 2015 named for Shimoni, type locality, a small town in Kenya and a port near the border of Kenya and Tanzania

-Pempheris shirleen Randall & Victor 2015 in honor of Shirleen Smith, U.S. National Museum of Natural History, for the many loans of Pempheris and other fishes that she has prepared for the senior author [a noun in apposition, without the matronymic “ae”]
+Pempheris shirleen Randall & Victor 2015 in honor of Shirleen Smith, U.S. National Museum of Natural History, for the many loans of Pempheris and other fishes that she has prepared for the senior author [a noun in apposition, without the genitive “ae”]

 Pempheris smithorum Randall & Victor 2015 orum, commemorative suffix, plural: in honor of J. L. B. Smith (1897-1968) and Margaret Mary Smith (1916-1987), not only for being the collectors of the holotype (in 1952), but also for the major contributions they have made in pioneering ichthyology in South Africa, describing hundreds of species, and writing numerous publications on the fishes of southern Africa